top of page

 IMG_0515_edited.jpg

 Meanwhile, despite some glum looks, Oil City had a lot to be proud of, too -- District 10 runner-up trophies for the second straight year -- in 2022 to Fairview in 4A and in 2023 to Franklin in 3A.
 And the Oilers made interdistricts two straight years after a 50-year hiatus.
-Oil City made the playoffs a third straight time in 2024, but were upset by sixth-seeded Fairview in the first round.
+Oil City made the playoffs the next two years posting its best four-year record since 2003-06.

 crop_edited.png